 The case parts should now be soldered together - the important point here is that the sides must be at right-angles to the top.
-Again, use the single blob technique un4l you are sa4s-fied with the angles - it is beer if you do not solder right up to the front of the lid as the case overlaps the front to give a hooded effect, and if you solder right up to the front, the case may not fit as well.
-4 self-tapping screws are provided so that you can fix the case on if you wish.
+Again, use the single blob technique un2l you are sa2s-fied with the angles - it is beer if you do not solder right up to the front of the lid as the case overlaps the front to give a hooded effect, and if you solder right up to the front, the case may not fit as well.

-What next? - Possibili9es for experiment
+What next? - Possibili8es for experiment

-Radio amateurs would not be radio amateurs if they didn't want to experiment with things, so here are a couple of things that you may wish to experiment with.
-Remove the trar mier power, and be careful that you do not destroy anything in the transmier whilst you are changing parts!
-If you are not sure of your own abili4es, then ask a more experienced constructor to do it for you.
+Radio amateurs would not be radio amateurs if they didn't want to experiment, so here are a couple of things that you may wish to experiment with.
+Remove the transmier power, and be careful that you do not destroy anything in the transmier whilst you are changing parts!
+If you are not sure of your own abili2es, then ask a more experienced constructor to do it for you.